The Importance of Vitamin D in Our Diet

 Sources of Vitamin D

-Foods: Fatty fish (like salmon, tuna), egg yolks, cheese, and fortified products (milk, cereals, orange juice).
+Foods: Fatty fish (such as salmon or tuna), egg yolks, cheese and fortified foods (milk, cereals, orange juice).

-Supplements: Especially useful for people who live in areas with little sunlight or have certain health conditions.
+Supplements: Is particularly helpful for people living in areas with little sunlight or for certain health conditions.

 Conclusion